formly-js/angular-formly/README.md

 ## Documentation

+*Note:* This `README.md` is for the latest version of `formly`.
+There have been some changes in the latest version which is not stable.
+For documentation on the latest stable version, see the [0.0.16 documentation](https://github.com/nimbly/angular-formly/tree/0.0.16)

 You can add a formly-form in your HTML templates as shown below.
 ```html
 	<formly-form result="formData" fields="formFields" options="formOptions" ng-submit="onSubmit()">